The California Association for Play Therapy, San Bernardino Chapter Proudly Presents:

 - 4:30pm Adjournment

 Continuing Education: This workshop meets the qualifications for 6 hours of contact continuing education credit per day for Psychologists, MFTs & LCSWs and LPCC’s.
 The California Association for Play Therapy (CALAPT) is approved by the Association for Play Therapy to offer continuing education specific to play therapy (APT Approved Provider # 00-094).
+Due to COVID-19 health concerns, this one-time online event has been approved by APT for 6 CONTACT CE Hours.
 The California Association for Play Therapy is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists.
 Psychologists may receive 6 hours of continuing education credit for this workshop.
 The California Board of Behavioral Sciences (BBS) now recognizes APA continuing education credit for license renewal for LCSWs, MFTs and LPCCs.
 The California Association for Play Therapy maintains responsibility for this program and its contents.
 NO CREDIT FOR PARTIAL ATTENDANCE.

 Who Should Attend: Social Workers, Marriage, Family & Child Therapists, Licensed Professional Clinical Counselors, School Counselors, Psychologists, Students, and Interns.